EGI-Federation/datahub-documentation/source/clients.rst

 * `ONECLIENT_ACCESS_TOKEN`: access token allowing to access **all** the spaces.
 * `ONECLIENT_PROVIDER_HOST`: name or IP of the Oneprovider the client should connect to.

+.. important:: In order to be able to use FUSE, the container should run in `privileged` mode.

 .. code-block:: console

    docker run -it --privileged centos:7 /bin/bash